liyu10000/PPG/segparts/EXPERIMENT.md

 1. BCE seems to be best on 1st set, BCE-DICE seems to be best on 2nd set.
 2. BCE-DICE produces excess predictions outside of ship, but can get better by only considering ship regions.
 3. Plain BCE-DICE reduced excess predictions, but seemed to yield a lower performance.

+### Exp9 (07/27/2020)
+ - Idea
+1. Whole ship segmentation.
+2. Use all six sets of data.
+Do not do jpeg augmentation.

+ - Config
+1. Total number of images is 522.
+Use the same test (52 images) as in defect segmentation.
+2. Train 90 epochs, save every 30 epochs.

+ - Result